travelgateX/documentation-site/content/connectiontypesbuyers/legacy/methods/data-structure.md

 | Static Configuration [(Deprecated)](https://knowledge.travelgatex.com/what-is-the-difference-between-staticconfiguration-legacy-and-metadata-legacy)       | StaticConfigurationRQ       | StaticConfigurationRS       | Retrieves the supplier’s static configuration. |
 | MetaData         | MetaDataRQ         |  MetaDataRS        | Meta data information. |

 Each request sent to  **service url** requires a node called *rqXML*.
-The current method's input object travels inside this node.
+The current methods input object travels inside this node.

 The data structure will always have common elements in all objects as well as specific objects related to the operation

-You can find full specification of each method at the [Hotel API Methods](https://docs.travelgatex.com/legacy/docs/hotel/methods/) page.
+You can find full specification of each method at the [Hotel API Methods](https://docs.travelgatex.com/connectiontypesbuyers/legacy/methods/messages/) page.